KostiantynTokar/dotfiles/README.md

 Restart the shell.
 From now on the alias `git-dotfiles` is available for managing this repo.

 Optionally, install NodeJS on your system for coc.nvim plugin.
+It is required for IDE-like features (go to definition, rename variable, etc.).

 Before running vim, install all plugins by executing
 ```